 These key findings are applied to the Future of Peacekeeping study to inform future UN missions.
-With 30 models coupled with key capabilities, we argue that certain models risk exacerbating the identified barriers.
+With 30 models coupled with key capabilities, we argue that by ensuring that the above barriers do not hinder women's participation in any of the models, we can make peacekeeping better - more effective, efficient, and fit for purpose.